timjrobinson/evolutionary-ai-battle/README.md

 - Open [http://localhost:1337](http://localhost:1337) in your browser.
 - Select the name of the species you trained in Headless training.
 The list is sorted by date, so it's probably the first item.

+#### Battle Statistics

+In the watch mode you'll see there are battle statistics in the bottom right.
+These are:

+- Generation - The current generation number you are watching.
+Bots play in generations and each genome plays 5 battles per generation.
+- MaxFitness - The fitness of the most fit species in this generation.

+Competitor Details

+- Previous Fitness - The fitness of this genome in the last generation (total fitness over all 5 games added up). `New` means this genome is a child that was just created and so didn't battle last generation.
+- Current Fitness - The total fitness the genome has gained in battles in this generation.
+Starts at 0 and after each battle the results of that battle are used to calculate the genome fitness and add it to this number.
+See the "How is bot fitness calculated?" section of this README for more information.

 ## Configuration Options

 All config options are stored in the file `config/default.json`